THIS is why it’s so hard to keep friends.

 - There are SO many possibilities here.
 If you are sitting around waiting for an invitation, you can stop that now.
 If you wait for perfect conditions, an open schedule, and a clean house, you’ll be waiting around forever.
 I’ll bet there’s a group you can start right now… Don’t worry about who will come and who will be busy.
 Just get the invite out!

-So now you know WHY it can sometimes be hard to keep friends.
 I pray that you find true friends as you continue to be a true friend!